Albertine Brothers: Foundations

-The Congregation
+Congregation

 Upon the completion of his year of novitiate on the same feast in 1888, Chmielowski was allowed to profess religious vows.
 At that time, he gathered other men who had expressed interest in sharing his commitment and established the Brothers of the Third Order of St. Francis, Servants of the Poor.
 He encouraged each new Brother to see the face of Jesus in each one of the poor men and women they would meet in their service.

 The Brothers established shelters to give warmth and shelter for the most vulnerable and soup kitchens for the hungry, as well as nurseries and institutions for homeless children and youth.
 They were joined in their work in January 1891, with the foundation of the companion congregation of Albertine Sisters.
 The two communities grew slowly, even after the founder's death in 1916.
 The Brothers were established as a religious congregation in 1928, when they were placed under the Rule of the Franciscan Third Order Regular, with their own Constitutions.

 By the outbreak of World War II in 1939, they numbered some 100 members in about a dozen friaries.
 They were not spared the devastation of the Nazi occupation, however.
 Several of the houses were closed by the occupying forces, and many of the Brothers were arrested and sent to concentration camps.
 A large number did not survive, including the Superior General of the Congregation.
 Those Brothers who did survive did so only to face persecution under the Communist government which took over the country.
 The remaining institutions of the Congregation were taken over and used for services for which the Brothers were not trained, such as the severely mentally ill.

 With the fall of Communism throughout Eastern Europe in 1989, the Brothers again found themselves free to pursue their commitment to needy, who again were increasing in the aftermath of the social changes which took place as a consequence of the political changes.
 In 2010, the Brothers served in six cities of Poland and one in Ukraine.
 The services they provide are: houses for homeless men, homes for the mentally and physically handicapped and community kitchens for feeding the poor.